 There are a number of known constraints or considerations for the site that will have an impact on what can or cannot be there.
+These include:

+Planning use

+The area proposed is the former leisure centre building site only.

+Potential new uses for development under the emerging local plan are:

+- Class F.1: Education, museums, libraries, public halls, places of worship, law courts. - Class E(d): Indoor sport and recreation.

+Flood Risk

-These include: Scheduled monuments Planning use remain The area proposed is the former leisure centre building site only. • The site's western boundary is next to the Winchester Conservation Area.
-Potential new uses for development under the emerging local plan are: • Class F.1: Education, museums, libraries, public halls, places of worship, law courts. • Class E(d): Indoor sport and recreation.
-1902 Indenture KEY • In 1902, the then Mayor and council purchased the land at River Park.
-The indenture states that the land is for use as a park and Flood Risk recreation ground.
-It allows for buildings on the land which will benefit the public.
-The only part for consideration now is the former CONSIDERATIONS The site is in Flood Zone 3 (high risk) due to its proximity to the River Itchen. leisure centre site.
-A Flood Risk Assessment (FRA) is required to show the development will be safe and not • Under the indenture, residential development (homes) is not increase flood risk.
-PLANNING USE permitted FLOOD RISK Key requirements to manage flood risk: • Avoid building in the most flood-prone areas.
-VIEWS Access • Keep an 8m buffer next to rivers.
-1902 INDENTURE It's unlikely consent would be given for any development within 8m of a river.
-SCHEDULED MONUMENTS • There is good walking and cycling access to the site • • • • New buildings should not increase the site's footprint and should be flood-resistant.
-ACCESS • Vehicle access is via Gordon Road, a residential street off North Walls • Ways to manage water sustainably such as green roofs, rainwater harvesting and soft (one-way system).
-ADJACENT USES landscaping are encouraged. • A site investigation is needed to assess groundwater and potential impacts.
-A LONG LEASE BASIS, • The site is also in a reservoir breach risk area, which must be considered in the design.
-MUST BE FINANCIALLY VIABLE Adjacent uses • The outdoor skate park and provision of indoor bowling will be protected • Any redevelopment must consider and respect these existing uses.
-Views The site is adjacent to the South Downs National Park (SDNP).
-Financial viability There are important views into, out of and within the site, including: • Views towards the South Downs National Park. sustainable long-term. • Views of Winchester Cathedral.
+The site is in Flood Zone 3 (high risk) due to its proximity to the River Itchen.
+A Flood Risk Assessment (FRA) is required to show the development will be safe and not increase flood risk.

+Key requirements to manage flood risk:

+- Avoid building in the most flood-prone areas. - Keep an 8m buffer next to rivers. - It's unlikely consent would be given for any development within 8m of a river. - New buildings should not increase the site's footprint and should be flood-resistant. - Ways to manage water sustainably such as green roofs, rainwater harvesting and soft landscaping are encouraged. - A site investigation is needed to assess groundwater and potential impacts. - The site is also in a reservoir breach risk area, which must be considered in the design.

+Views

+The site is adjacent to the South Downs National Park (SDNP).

+There are important views into, out of and within the site, including:

+- Views towards the South Downs National Park. - Views of Winchester Cathedral.